hapax/hapax.github.io/assets/chandra.md

 star mass, given that we ignored the strong force repulsion.

-It's amazing to me that we can *simplify* the hydrogen atom, and use it to learn something deep about the death of stars.
+It's amazing to me that we can *simplify* the hydrogen atom, and use it to learn about the death of stars.
 This is a big part of the aesthetic appeal of physics: simple ideas with incredible power.
 In the words of Chandra himself,